bqlepper/tauri-sudoku/Readme.md

 # TODOs

-- Test with all puzzles
-- Figure out how to better reflect the delay in processing.
-Why does button press put up the Hold On... message but key presses do not?
 - Remove a bunch of the debug
 - Run with release and see if assertions are causing a lot of the delay
 - I made everything public.
 Need to evaluate all functions for privacy.